-CoreCard's licensed software products are used by its customers to manage and process various credit, debit and prepaid card programs and there are a number of federal and state regulations governing the issuance of and the processing of financial transactions associated with such cards.
-CoreCard's customers are required to comply with such regulations and, to the extent that customers depend on their licensed CoreCard software to manage and process their card accounts, the CoreCard software features and functionality must allow customers to comply with the various governmental regulations.
-CoreCard continually evaluates applicable regulations and regularly upgrades and enhances its software to help its customers meet their obligations to comply with current and anticipated governmental regulations.
-As part of CoreCard's processing business, CoreCard provides compliance-related services, including data and network security, customer identification screening and regular reporting, which enable its customers to be in compliance with applicable governmental regulations including but not limited to the Bank Secrecy Act and Anti-Money Laundering regulations with final responsibility for compliance resting with the customer.
-Depending on the extent of changes and new governmental regulations, CoreCard will regularly incur additional costs to modify its software and services to be compliant.
-CoreCard has no costs related to compliance with environmental laws.
+CoreCard's licensed software products are used by its customers to manage and process various credit, debit and prepaid card programs and there are a number of U.S. and international federal, state and local regulations governing the issuance of and the processing of financial transactions associated with such cards.
+CoreCard's customers are required to comply with such regulations and, to the extent that customers depend on their licensed CoreCard software to manage and process their card accounts, the CoreCard software features and functionality should allow customers to comply with the various governmental regulations.
+CoreCard evaluates applicable regulations and regularly upgrades and enhances its software to help its customers meet their obligations to comply with current and anticipated governmental regulations.
+As part of CoreCard's Processing Services business, CoreCard provides compliance-related services, including data and network security, customer identification screening and regular reporting.
+These services are designed to enable CoreCard's customers to comply with applicable governmental regulations, including but not limited to the Bank Secrecy Act and Anti-Money Laundering regulations, although final responsibility for compliance rests with the customer.
+Depending on the extent of changes and new governmental regulations, CoreCard will regularly incur additional costs to modify its software and services to be compliant with those changes and regulations.
+CoreCard has no material costs related to compliance with environmental laws.